 Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, the Department will calculate NV based on sales at the same level of trade (LOT) as the EP or CEP.
-Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).12 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.13 In order to determine whether the comparison sales were at different stages in the marketing process than the U.S. sales, we reviewed the distribution system in each market (i.e., the chain of distribution), including selling functions, class of customer (customer category), and the level of selling expenses for each type of sale.
+Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).13 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.14 In order to determine whether the comparison sales were at different stages in the marketing process than the U.S. sales, we reviewed the distribution system in each market (i.e., the chain of distribution), including selling functions, class of customer (customer category), and the level of selling expenses for each type of sale.

 Pursuant to 19 CFR 351.412(c)(1), in identifying LOTs for EP and comparison-market sales (i.e., NV based on either home market or third-country prices), we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and CEP profit under section 772(d) of the Act.14 Where NV is based on CV, we determine the NV LOT based on the LOT of the sales from which we derive selling, general, and administrative (SG&A) expenses, and profit for CV, where possible.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and CEP profit under section 772(d) of the Act.15 Where NV is based on CV, we determine the NV LOT based on the LOT of the sales from which we derive selling, general, and administrative (SG&A) expenses, and profit for CV, where possible.

 When the Department is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, the Department may compare the U.S. sales to sales at a different LOT in the comparison-market.
 In comparing EP or CEP sales at a different LOT in the comparison-market, where available data make it practicable, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment was practicable), the Department shall grant a CEP offset, as provided in section
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the CEP LOT, and the available data do not provide an appropriate basis to determine whether the difference in LOTs between NV and CEP affects

-12 See 19 CFR 351.412(c)(2).
+13 See 19 CFR 351.412(c)(2).

-13 See Notice of Final Determination of Sales at Less Than Fair Value: Certain Cut-to-Length Carbon Steel Plate From South Africa, 62 FR 61731, 61732 (November 19, 1997) (Plate from South Africa).
+14 See Notice of Final Determination of Sales at Less Than Fair Value: Certain Cut-to-Length Carbon Steel Plate From South Africa, 62 FR 61731, 61732 (November 19, 1997) (Plate from South Africa).

-14 See Micron Technology Inc. v.
+15 See Micron Technology Inc. v.
 United States, 243 F.3d 1301, 1314-1315 (Fed.
 Cir.
 2001).